mir/fiddle-test-cov/README.md

 Coverage-driven automation for generating and evaluating tests across target repositories.

 ## Docs
-See the docs/ folder for the cthought process and results.
+See the docs/ folder for the thought process and results.

 ## Setup
 - Requirements: Python 3.13+, uv, Git, OpenAI Codex CLI